grafana/grafana/docs/sources/upgrade-guide/upgrade-v10.4/index.md

 ## Technical notes

-### Legacy alerting -> unified alerting dry-run on start
+### Legacy alerting -> Grafana Alerting dry-run on start

-In preparation for the removal of Legacy alerting in v11, Grafana will initiate a dry-run of the upgrade from legacy alerting to unified alerting on every startup if an instance is not already upgraded.
-This operation will log the outcomes of the upgrade attempt and identify any issues requiring attention before the actual upgrade can be successfully executed.
-No changes will be made during the dry-run.
+If you haven't already upgraded to Grafana Alerting from legacy Alerting, Grafana will initiate a dry-run of the upgrade every time the instance restarts.
+This is in preparation for the removal of legacy Alerting in Grafana v11.
+The dry-run logs the results of the upgrade attempt and identifies any issues requiring attention before you can successfully execute the upgrade.
+No changes are made during the dry-run.

 You can disable this behaviour using the feature flag `alertingUpgradeDryrunOnStart`: